 As mentioned above, you can also choose between a managed account and one you handle on your own.
 With a managed account, you have the help of a financial advisor — human or automated (i.e., robo-advisor).
 The broker sits between you and the stock exchange as you buy and sell.

 Once you find the right brokerage account for you, opening one only takes 15 minutes in most cases.
 Some do not require an initial deposit.
 However, you will need to transfer funds before you can start investing.

 Stock screeners will look for companies that meet specific criteria related to your investment goals.
-According to the American Association of Individual Investors, you should determine your stock goals before using a screener.
 Some screeners will search only for large-company stocks or an otherwise niche category.

 Once you choose the one that best meets your stock screening needs, answer the screener’s questions to filter your results.
 Answering accurately will help the screener give you the best stocks for your financial goals.